fluxapps/pdf-wrap/docs/development-guide.md

 For example: How to implement a Storage Adapter

+**API Documentation**<br>
+The API documentation of PDF Wrap is part of the final output, but is not actually made by MkDocs.

 **Reference Documentation**<br>
 Contains the full in-depth documentation about how to use PDF Wrap.